 The hormones used to prevent conception include estrogen and progestins (drugs similar to the hormone progesterone).
+Estrogen and progestins are the main hormones involved in the menstrual cycle.
 Hormonal methods prevent pregnancy mainly by stopping the ovaries from releasing eggs or by keeping mucus in the cervix thick so that sperm cannot pass through the cervix into the uterus.
 Thus, hormonal methods prevent the egg from being fertilized.

 All hormonal methods can have similar side effects and restrictions on use.

 Oral contraceptives, commonly known as birth control pills or just “the pill,” contain hormones—either a combination of a progestin and estrogen or a progestin alone.